Lumi-supercomputer/LUMI-training-materials/docs/4day-2024next/notes_2_05_LUMI_Software_Stacks.md

 The best place to install software is in your project directory so that it also becomes available for the whole project.
-After all, a project is meant to be a collaboration between all participants on a scientific problem.
+After all, a project is meant to be a collaboration between all participants of the project to solve a scientific problem.
 You'll need to point LUMI to the right location though and that has to be done by setting the environment variable `EBU_USER_PREFIX` to point to the location where you want to have your custom installation.
 Also don't forget to export that variable as otherwise the module system and EasyBuild will not find it when they need it.
 So a good choice would be